gardener/external-dns-management/README.md

 </details>

-Those clusters can the be separated by registering their names together with command line option names.
-These can be used to specify different kubeconfig files for those clusters.
+Those clusters can then be separated by registering their names together with command line option names.
+These can be used to specify different `kubeconfig` files for those clusters.

-By default all logical clusters are mapped to the default physical cluster specified via `--kubeconfig` or default cluster access.
+By default, all logical clusters are mapped to the default physical cluster specified via `--kubeconfig` or default cluster access.

-If multiple physical clusters are defined they can be specified by a corresponding cluster option defining the kubeconfig file used to access this cluster.
+If multiple physical clusters are defined they can be specified by a corresponding cluster option defining the `kubeconfig` file used to access this cluster.
 If no such option is specified the default is used.

 Therefore, even if the configuration is prepared for multiple clusters, such a controller manager can easily work on a single cluster if no special options are given on the command line.

-## Why not using the community external-dns solution?
+## Why not use the community external-dns solution?

 Some of the reasons are context-specific, i.e. relate to Gardener's highly dynamic requirements.